OreOliciouZ/LUXARA/README.md

 # Missing Stars - A Feature-Rich Discord Bot

 Welcome to **Missing Stars**, a multi-purpose Discord bot designed to bring your server to life with a comprehensive economy system and powerful moderation tools.
-Engage your community with fun games, a dynamic shop, item crafting, and secure player-to-player trading, all while keeping your server safe.
+Engage your community with fun games, a dynamic shop all while keeping your server safe.

 [Invite Missing Stars](https://discord.com/api/oauth2/authorize?client_id=967589433828311080&permissions=8&scope=bot%20applications.commands) | [Join the Support Server](https://discord.gg/asRaJG9zCc)